How Can I Be Saved? And How can I find out if I am saved? Is it a feeling or is there a more sure way to know?

 The question: Are you saved; is an extremely important question.
 Being a Christian is a blessing above everything else.
 However, some choose to downplay the eternal part of the blessings and say that our present happiness is what matters.

 This view, looses the importance of eternal reality.
 We are all getting older and our time on this world is not going to last that long at all.
 It is the eternal blessings that interest me.
 I'm sure that it interests you as well.
 How can we be happy if everything we know will soon come to an end, including us!
-Where then is my happiness?
-Where then is my hope and Joy for the future?
+Where then is our happiness?
+Where then is our hope and Joy for the future?
 Is there anything better than the cold hard tomb that we are all going to face sooner or later?

-, that whoever believes in Him should not perish but have everlasting life.
+1. "For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.

-- "For God did not send His Son into the world to condemn the world, but that the world through Him might be saved.
+2. "For God did not send His Son into the world to condemn the world, but that the world through Him might be saved.

-- "He who believes in Him is not condemned; but he who does not believe is condemned already, because he has not believed in the name of the only begotten Son of God.
+3. "He who believes in Him is not condemned; but he who does not believe is condemned already, because he has not believed in the name of the only begotten Son of God.
 John 3:16

 Praise God!
 God offers us eternal life through His Son!